The bill enacts the "Consumer and Employee Dispute Resolution Fairness Act" (act). For certain consumer and employment arbitrations, the act:

 - Establishes ethical standards for arbitrators; and

-- Requires specified public disclosures by arbitration services providers but includes protections for certain confidential information.
+publicdisclosures by arbitration services providers to the parties but includes protections for certain confidential information.

 The bill also requires an individual arbitrator for certain consumer and employment arbitrations to make additional disclosures of information that might affect the arbitrator's impartiality.